mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 ## Caveats

-RepoDb is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
+RepoDB is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) if you have not passed any `qualifiers` and if your table has an `IDENTITY` primary key column.
 The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.

 In addition, when calling the [BulkDelete](http://repodb.net/operation/bulkdelete), [BulkMerge](http://repodb.net/operation/bulkmerge) and [BulkUpdate](http://repodb.net/operation/bulkupdate) operations, the library is creating a pseudo temporary table behind the scene.
 It requires your user to have the correct privilege to create a table in the database, otherwise a `SqlException` will be thrown.